Carla Crozier: Character development

 The character was one of the soap opera's first true villains, being recognised as someone viewers "loved to hate" and contributing to the longevity of Shortland Street.
 Described by reviewers as a "psycho-bitch", and "psychotic", Easther believed Carla was, "super-smart ... and misunderstood" and attributed her nature to believing her sister "Ellen was the golden child and absolutely poisonous to Carla when they were little, so there's a Cinderella element there."
 An intense jealousy toward Ellen leads to Carla carrying out countless villainous acts including spiking her food so that she would fail a medical test.
 The chemistry between sister's was helped due to Easther and Robyn Malcolm's off-set relationship with Easther believing, "often when there's an actor who you're regularly doing tense scenes with, the awkwardness can bleed into real life, but she was always so kind."
 Her antagonistic nature was justified by Easther as Carla, "really does want to do good things, but there is always that little bit of Carla that can’t quite keep her grip on the good part."

-The character infamously bludgeoned her husband to death on the show in what was the soap's first on-screen murder.
+The character bludgeoned her husband to death on the show in what was the soap's first on-screen murder.
 Airing as Shortland Streets 1000th episode, the storyline involved an earthquake hitting Ferndale and Carla using the opportunity to kill Bernie Leach (Timothy Bartlett) in the aftermath.
 The scene required extensive special effects including blood and bruising makeup which had to be cut due to the 7pm screening time, and rigged sets to emulate an earthquake.
 Bernie's final words to Carla before his death were "move your fat butt", and having developed a strong camaraderie with Easther on-set, Bartlett gifted her a t-shirt with these words as a departure gift.
 Upon Carla's return Easther hoped "she's cured of those lethal urges now, but I doubt that will be the case."
 Easther tried to relate to Carla's personality during the murder scene as she always believed "she had reasonable reasons (to do what she did).
 You’ve got to as an actor.
 You’ve got to have some kind of basis of humanity in your choices."